 35 charities attended our London and Manchester events in 2018 to receive support and guidance from leading Project Management Practitioners from a wide range of organisations, including Wellingtone.
 These Practitioners provided consultancy advice across three key areas: Planning & Strategy, Technology, Marketing & Communications.
 It should be noted that this would not be possible without professionals donating their time and Microsoft kindly providing the venue, cost free.

 The Wellingtone PMDoS UK will bring real change to those organisations that are fighting to make a difference and put the UK industry on the map as an industry that gives back.

 Want to Get Involved Next Year?

-If you’re a charity that would like to attend to receive pro-bono consulting or a Consultant that would like to give up their time to help, then please fill out the form on the right.
+If you’re a charity that would like to attend to receive pro-bono consulting or a Consultant that would like to give up their time to help, then please fill out the form below.

 Please fill out each section fully in order to be considered.
 A member of our PMDOS team will come back to you to confirm your place.

 All welcome information, including the Consultant or Charity you have matched with will be sent closer to the date.